Frequently Asked Questions

 - How can I learn more about the Electoral College?

-The OFR at the NARA administers the Electoral College process, which takes place after the November general election.
+The OFR (on behalf of the Archivist of the United States) administers the Electoral College process, which takes place after the November general election.
 The OFR does not have the authority to handle issues related to the general election, such as candidate qualifications.
-People interested in this issue may wish to contact their state election officials or their Congressional Representatives.
+People interested in this issue may wish to contact their State election officials or their Congressional Representatives.

-Because the process of qualifying for the election and having a candidate’s name put on the ballot varies from state to state, you should contact your state’s top election officer for more information.
-In most states, the Secretary of State is the official responsible for oversight of state elections, including the presidential election.
-Visit the National Secretaries of State website to locate contact information and web addresses for the Secretary of State from each state and the District of Columbia.
+Because the process of qualifying for the election and having a candidate’s name put on the ballot varies from State to State, you should contact your State’s top election officer for more information.
+In most States, the Secretary of State is the Chief Election Official responsible for oversight of State elections, including the presidential election.
+Visit the National Secretaries of State website to locate contact information and web addresses for the Secretary of State from each State and the District of Columbia.

 If the President-elect fails to qualify before inauguration, Section 3 of the 20th Amendment states that the Vice President-elect will act as President until such a time as a President has qualified.